Databus Logo

 CBSE and ICSE both specify maximum weekly teaching hours for faculty.
 Schools that exceed these limits — even unintentionally — create compliance issues during inspections.
 Manual tracking with Excel makes it easy to miss, especially when mid-year changes are made.

-SchoolDeck includes a visual workload heatmap for every teacher.
-Green means under-utilised.
-Yellow means within norms.
-Red means over the limit.
-Any teacher showing red flags the compliance issue before the timetable is published, not after.
+The platform includes a visual workload heatmap for every teacher with traffic-light status: green means under-utilised (room to add periods if needed), yellow means within norms, red means over the limit.
+Any teacher showing red flags the compliance issue before the timetable is published — not after the board inspection finds it.

-The heatmap also helps spot inequity — one teacher taking 32 periods a week while another takes 18 in the same department.
-Before SchoolDeck, this kind of imbalance often went unnoticed until a teacher complaint surfaced it.
+The heatmap also helps spot departmental inequity — one teacher taking 32 periods a week while another takes 18 in the same department.
+Before automated heatmaps, this kind of imbalance often went unnoticed until a teacher complaint surfaced it.

 Lab, facility, and shared resource scheduling